corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 `-o, <outputType>`
 Specifies output format.
 Valid values are: json, pretty.
 Default value is `pretty`.

-### Sign an Identity manager certificate revocation request
+### Sign an Identity Manager certificate revocation request

 When using the CLI to sign a certificate revocation request, you have the option to update the list of revoked certificates.
 If you keep a list, you should always use this option to ensure your list remains up to date.